Scheduling | By Duncan Haughey | Read time minutes

 1. Plan with the Team

 Team planning is more effective than planning on your own.
 It ensures everyone has a stake in the schedule and ownership of the outcome.
-The project team must account for all the phases, milestones and tasks, so the project can reach a successful conclusion.
+The project team must account for all the phases, milestones, and tasks to reach a successful conclusion.

 I like to create a basic high-level schedule to kick things off.
-Even if it's wrong, it helps the session start moving.
-It's better than sitting in a meeting with your team staring at a blank sheet of paper.
+It's better than sitting in a meeting with your team staring at a blank screen.
+Even if it's inaccurate, it creates a talking point and helps the session start moving.

 2. Cover the Project Scope

-Use the scope statement from your Charter to ensure you include everything the customer expects you to deliver.
+Use the scope statement from your charter or BOSCARD to ensure you include everything the customer expects you to deliver.
 List all the activities needed to deliver the scope.

 Look at the order of activities.
-It's often best to start with the most difficult tasks.
+It's often best to start with the most challenging tasks.
 The type of project may dictate the order.
-Clearly, you cannot build a house until the foundation has been laid.
+You cannot build a house until you have laid the foundations.
 Think about the work you can do in parallel.
-What is dependant on other activities being finished first?
+What is dependant on finishing other activities first?
 Make sure you include those dependencies in your schedule.

 3. Group the Tasks into Phases